-This symposium is an invitation to all people 55+ to step onto the path of late life and reorient ourselves from Hero to Elder, or from role to soul.
-The call of late life can awaken in us a yearning for something more, a longing to transcend a role, an identity, or a purpose and connect with something larger.
+This symposium is an invitation to all people on the path of late life to reorient themselves from Hero to Elder, or from role to soul.
+The call of late-life can awaken in us a yearning for something more, a longing to transcend a role, an identity, or a purpose and connect with something larger.
 It can invite us to cross a threshold and trade the image of youth for the depth of age, trade distraction for self-knowledge, reaction for reflection, information for wisdom, and a tight grip for an open hand.
 The themes and practices in this event are based on the forthcoming book The Inner Work of Age: Shifting from Role to Soul by Connie Zweig, Ph.D.

 - Thomas Moore (Keynote)